Artworks and Artists of Bauhaus

 Klee's presence at the Bauhaus from 1921 until his resignation in 1931 gives the lie to stereotypes of the institution as overly preoccupied with rationality and dry, formal methods.
 Klee's work - both sophisticated and primitive, figurative and otherworldly - had a noted impact on later artists in America and Europe, including Jackson Pollock, Adolph Gottlieb, Robert Motherwell, Kenneth Nolan, Norman Lewis, and William Baziotes.
 As Clement Greenburg wrote in 1957, "[a]lmost everybody, whether aware or not, was learning from Klee."

-Oil on chalk-primed gauze, mounted on board, - Solomon R. Guggenheim Museum, New York
+Oil on chalk-primed gauze, mounted on board, - The Solomon R. Guggenheim Museum, New York, New York

 This complex work is built up around three key visual areas, dominated by yellow, red, and blue shapes respectively.
 These in turn form two overall zones of visual attention, one on the right-hand side of the canvas, formed from the interlocking red cross and blue circle, and one around the yellow rectangle to the left, embossed against a deeper shade of ochre.
 Variance in visual weight and positioning in space is implied by effects of color and shading, as the buoyancy of the yellow contrasts with the darker red tones, deepening further into purple and blue.
 A meshwork of straight and curvilinear interact across the canvas, as if playing out the battle of energies established between the different primary colors.